mosquito-cr/mosquito/README.md

 More information: [periodic jobs on the wiki](https://github.com/robacarp/mosquito/wiki/Periodic-Jobs)

+## Connecting to Redis

+Mosquito currently reads directly from the `REDIS_URL` environment variable to connect to redis.
+If no variable is set, it uses redis connection defaults to connect to redis on localhost.

 ## Contributing

 Contributions are welcome.
 Please fork the repository, commit changes on a branch, and then open a pull request.